For years, I have heard the debates about where the line should be drawn between sales and marketing. In fairness, marketing is often misunderstood.

 - Make sure your strategy doesn’t fall into the trap of “activity for activity’s sake.”
 Think about each part of your plan and keep asking “how will this help build new business and when?”
 Look at all you do through a lens of results rather than tactics.
 It doesn’t matter if you lean more towards social media, email marketing, events, or telesales – as long as you stay focused on the end-game.
 This includes programs that stimulate existing customer growth as well.

 - As part of your planning, make sure you have a handle on the sales pipeline requirements.
 Also, get to know your conversion rates intimately.
 Be definitive about the contribution expected from marketing.
 Define and agree on how many leads and opportunities are realistic based on your resources and historical data.
 Once you know that, plan using these numbers as guideposts.
-You might find this Pipeline Requirements Calculator tool handy.

 - Learn the timing of when your initiatives and campaigns will turn into leads.
 This will depend on many factors including your industry, buying patterns and the average length of your sales cycle.
 What you plan this quarter, may not impact sales for many quarters to come.
 Taking this lag-time into account is crucial when presenting your forecasts and results.